 Our members are having great success hosting virtual weekly sessions with their clients and local business owners.
 They suggest to their clients, particularly the smaller clients, to attend these sessions, to get all their questions answered.
 As many clients have exactly the same questions, these virtual surgery sessions are a great time saver.
 Many of our members are inviting non-clients to join these sessions.
 They are a great way of generating new business in this strange time.
 Some of our members are running these sessions more than weekly.
 For example, they may partner once a week with a client who is an employment lawyer to answer the many employment law questions their clients are having right now.
 Here at the AMC we’ve also made it easy for our members to host these sessions by providing a slide deck to cover off all the main points from the help announced by the government.

 3. Send regular updates by email to your clients

-One of the ways we have been helping our members is by writing email updates they can send to clients about the government announcements.
+One of the ways we have been helping our AMC members is by writing email updates they can personalise and send to clients about the government announcements.
 Our members and their clients love these.
-These regular email updates can really help cut down the amount of queries your clients are sending you.
+Regular email updates can really help cut down the number of constant client calls.

 4. Tell your clients via email how they can help you

 Many of our AMC members were telling us that they were getting many clients ringing up and asking the same questions over and over again.
 Not particularly helpful as they were dealing with overwhelm as a result of their concerns about their own business, getting staff working efficiently from home etc...
 So, we wrote for them a polite email telling their clients to help us to help you by reading the following before getting in touch:

 - The email updates that were sent out

 The members who have used this email template have found it radically cut down on client calls and queries.
 If you would like this email template, click here to download (email address required).